-Step 1: Go to your city or township clerk's office after January 25, 2020.
+Step 1: Go to your city or township clerk's office.

 Step 2: Fill out an application for an absentee ballot and submit it to the staff.

 Step 3: Fill out your ballot, place it in the envelope provided, sign the outside of the envelope with your official signature, and leave it with the staff.